 The soil food web can be thought of as the soil biome.

-Soils should be cultivated when moisture content is neither too high nor too low.
-To assess if soils are suitable for primary cultivation, take a piece of soil (half the volume of an index finger) and press firmly to form a ‘pencil’.
+Soils should be cultivated when the moisture content is neither too high nor too low.
+To assess if soils are suitable for primary cultivation, take a piece of soil (half the volume of an index finger) and press firmly to form a pencil.

-Roll the soil into a ‘worm’ on the palm of one hand with the fingers of the other until it is about 50mm long and 4mm thick.
-Exert sufficient pressure with fingers to reduce the diameter of the worm to 4mm in 15-20 complete forward and back movements of the fingers.
-Conditions are suitable for cultivation if the soil cracks before the worm is made.
-The soil is too wet to cultivate if the worm can be made.
+Roll the soil into a 'worm' on the palm of one hand with the fingers of the other until it is about 40mm long x 7mm thick.
+Exert sufficient pressure to reduce the diameter of the worm to 7mm in 15-20 complete forward and back movements of the fingers.
+Conditions are suitable for cultivation if the soil cracks before the worm forms.
+The soil is too wet to cultivate if you can make the worm.

-Studies show that up to 90% of sediment can be caught in an effectively constructed filter strip.
-Any faecal bacteria trapped in long grass filter strips will die off in sunlight.
+Studies show that up to 90% of sediment can be caught in an effectively constructed riparian filter strip.
+Any faecal bacteria trapped in long grass filter strips will die off.

-Remember too that Waikato Regional Council has a rule in the regional plan which says farmers must not cultivate paddocks within 2m of a river, stream or lake bed.
-This is designed to prevent contamination of waterways.
+Waikato Regional Council has a specific rule in the regional plan which says farmers must not cultivate paddocks within 2m of a river, stream or lake bed.

-• Bala Tikkisetty is a sustainable agriculture co-ordinator at Waikato Regional Council.
+• Bala Tikkisetty is a sustainable agriculture advisor at Waikato Regional Council.